How-to

 Getting started with budgets

 Once a budget exists you will see the budget overview.
-This is a monthly overview since the actual transaction amount is displayed linked to the budget.
+This is a monthly overview with status, forecast, and risk indicators per expense group.

 Adding expenses to a budget